rolishack/differential-privacy/common_docs/attack_model.md

 ### Injecting malicious data

-The attacker can forge a very large number or even all contributions to the raw input data set.
+The attacker can forge a very large number or even all contributions to the raw input data falle.
 However, from the output of the DP Libraries, it should be impossible for the attacker to learn whether there were any other entries in the dataset (i.e. whether all contributions were forged).